asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 They agreed to touch base over the weekend if anything surfaced.
 Morrison drove off, and Matt and Brandon got into their rental.

+Matt started the engine but didn't pull out.
 "What do you think?"
-Matt asked as he started the engine.

 Brandon was quiet for a moment.
 "She's telling the truth.
 At least, what she believes is the truth.
 Mike Palmer was exactly who he appeared to be."

 "Then we're back to mistaken identity.
 Or something buried so deep even his wife couldn't see it."

-"Or both," Brandon said.
-"The motive could be from before they met.
+"Or both.
+The motive could be from before they met.
 Something from his twenties that never came up because it was over and done with."

-Matt pulled onto the street.
-"We'll check the fraternity, the insurance agency, the ex-girlfriend in Colorado.
-See if anything shakes loose."
+Matt pulled onto the street, heading back toward the hotel.
+They drove in silence for a few blocks before Brandon spoke again.

+"Do you actually believe the mistaken identity theory?"

+Matt considered the question carefully.
+"I think it's worth pursuing.
+But honestly?
+Someone as professional as Steven—the mall surveillance evasion, the isolated property, the meticulous staging—that's not someone who makes careless mistakes."

+"So you don't believe it."

+"I believe Palmer's confusion was real.
+You said he was looking for context and couldn't find any.
+That means something.
+But I think the more likely explanation is that the motive is buried deep—something Palmer himself didn't recognize as a threat.
+Maybe something from decades ago."

-"And if nothing does?"
+"And if we don't find anything in his past?"

-"Then we work Morrison's list.
-Find out who should have been in that bathroom instead of Mike Palmer."
+"Then we work Morrison's list harder.
+But my gut says Palmer was the target.
+We just haven't found the why yet."

+Brandon nodded slowly, staring out the window at Omaha passing by.
+"Mine too."

-They drove back to the hotel in silence.
+They drove the rest of the way in silence.
 The case was taking shape—not answers yet, but at least the right questions.
 Palmer's confusion, the professional execution, the missing motive.
 Somewhere in the gap between those things was the truth.

 They just had to find it.